Are you a fan of bearded dragons?

 It will be your choice to take your beardie to the vet if they have been without heat for an extended period.

 Watch your beardie to see how they act and use your best judgment when deciding if they need to see a vet.
+Check out this article on how to tell if your bearded dragon is sick for more signs and symptoms.

 What Are The Proper Temperatures For Bearded Dragons?